 In Section 2, I introduce the setting and the insurance policy, and in Section 3 I discuss data.
-I propose the estimation strategies in Section 4.
+I propose the estimation strategies and discuss parallel trends in Section 4.
 I describe the effects of the policy on real outcomes in Section 5, and the cost of risk in Section 6.
 I address heterogeneity in Section 7.
-Robustness tests are discussed in Section 8.
-Concluding remarks are in Section 9.
+Robustness tests are described alongside the main results.
+Concluding remarks are in Section 8.